-What’s more, it’s often difficult for organizations to find evidence and keep updated records of safety related issues and incidents.
+Likewise, it’s often difficult for organizations to find evidence and keep updated records of safety-related issues and incidents.

 Pro tip: Tools like Beekeeper can help reduce safety costs by $40,000 (each year) by making information accessible to everyone and giving frontline managers more time to train their teams.

-Operations managers will have to master the art of demand forecasting in order to ensure that inventory levels are consistent with current demand.
-Nobody knows how long-term consumer behaviors will change in the new post-COVID world.
+Operations managers will have to master the art of demand forecasting to ensure that inventory levels are consistent with current demand.
+Nobody knows how long-term consumer behaviors will change in the new, post-COVID world.